phunterlau/dont-read-gpt/README.md

 ### Supported Content Sources
 - **ArXiv Papers**: Enhanced processing with personalized "Why You Should Read This" sections
+- **PDF Documents**: Direct PDF text extraction and processing from any URL
 - **GitHub Repositories**: README and code analysis
 - **YouTube Videos**: Transcript extraction and summarization
 - **Hugging Face Models**: Model card analysis